Ukraine in the Junior Eurovision Song Contest 2015

-Ukraine participated in the Junior Eurovision Song Contest 2015 in Sofia, Bulgaria.
+Ukraine was represented at the Junior Eurovision Song Contest 2015 in Sofia, Bulgaria.
 The Ukrainian broadcaster NTU selected their entrant through a televised national final.
 The semi-final took place on 25 July 2015.
 Fourteen acts competed in the televised final on 22 August 2015.
 Anna Trincher and her song "Pochny z sebe" were later declared the winners and represented Ukraine.
 Ukraine finished in 11th place with 38 points.

 Before Junior Eurovision

 National final

 The final took place on 22 August 2015, which saw fourteen competing acts participating in a televised production where the winner was determined by a 50/50 combination of both public telephone vote and the votes of jury members made up of music professionals.
 Anna Trincher was selected to represent Ukraine with the song "Pochny z sebe".

 Controversy

 The song "Thank God It's Friday" performed by Alina Valuyska was originally announced as one of the fifteen competing songs, however on 10 August 2015 it was announced by the broadcaster that the song had been disqualified due to plagiarism accusations that the song had copied "So Bright" by American electronic musician Pretty Lights featuring American rapper Eligh.
 In addition, Valuyska was not credited as contributing to the songwriting process while there is a rule that all participants must've had some part in writing their song.